Language selection

 Trade

-Canada's total trade (exports and imports) in copper and copper-based products in 2022 was valued at $15.5 billion.
+In 2023, Canada's total trade (exports and imports) in copper and copper-based products was valued at $15.1 billion.

 Exports

-Canada's total copper and copper-based products domestic exports were valued at $9.4 billion in 2022, a 5% decrease from $9.9 billion in 2021.
-The United States was the main importer of Canadian copper-based products, importing 52% of the total value, followed by China (17%) and Japan (13%).
+In 2023, Canada's domestic exports of copper and copper-based products were valued at $9.3 billion, a 1% decrease from the previous year.
+The United States was the largest importer, accounting for 52% of the total export value, followed by China at 17% and Japan at 12%.

-Canada exported 396,277 tonnes of copper in copper ores and concentrates in 2022, a decrease of 5% from 2021.
-These exports were valued at $3.6 billion, which is a 15% decrease from 2021 values.
-China and Japan were the leading destinations of Canadian copper concentrate in 2022.
+Canada exported 334,079 tonnes of copper ores and concentrates in 2023, a 10% decline from 2022.
+These exports were valued at $3.4 billion, down 7% from the previous year.
+China and Japan were the primary destinations of Canadian copper concentrate.

 Imports